vendia/blog/pages/industry-financial-services.md

       - text: >-
           ### **Historically, we’ve spent more time talking about doing a
           project than it took us to build on the Vendia Share solution and begin sharing data with key partners in our data ecosystem.**

-          ###### **– CISO, Finserv securitization and technology services**
+          ###### **– Head of Product, Finserv securitization and technology services**
     theme: purple-borders
-  - type: MediaWithText
+  - type: MediaWithTextTwoColumns
     mediaPosition: left
-    text: "### Building and protecting trust is the key to secure, sustainable growth for the mature financial services industry."
+    column1: >-
+      The average data breach is $9MM.

+      How much is it worth to maintain localized control of sensitive data without sacrificing the power of data collaboration at scale with built-in compliance and easy auditability?
+    column2: >-
+      From 2012-2019, the 20 largest global banks paid $327B in fines for mis-selling financial products.

+      How much could be prevented through smart, tamperproof, and traceable data collaboration?
     theme: white
+    title: Owning trust is the key to secure, sustainable growth
     image:
       image: https://res.cloudinary.com/vendia/image/upload/f_auto,q_90/v1677255878/Website/Iso/Group_7_yuxbqx.png
   - type: Columns